 I gestured to the girl at my feet.

-I rose and the minister’s secretary stepped back.
-I didn’t follow.
-Instead, I dropped to the floor and settled down cross-legged.
+I dropped to the floor next to her.
+Settled down cross-legged.
 Drew up my notepad.

-The woman looked down at us, baffled.
-She shrugged and stepped inside, shutting the door behind her with a bang.
+The woman looked at me, baffled.
+Then with an exaggerated shrug, she left us alone, shutting the door of the minister’s office behind her with a bang.